All posts

 The past cannot be restructured

 One of the most disorienting realizations after a compliance event is that the historical record is fixed.
 Decisions made in year one — which entity was formed, where the bank account was opened, how income was classified — create a record that cannot be revised.
+When different parts of that record tell different stories to different institutions, the inconsistencies compound over time.
+These routine shortcuts become permanent evidence that authorities examine years later.

 This is not a judgment on those decisions.
 They were made with the information available at the time, under the constraints that existed.
 But the record they created is permanent.
 Tax filings, bank transactions, entity registrations, payment processor records — these form a narrative that can be explained but not changed.